2023 Best Liberal Arts & Humanities Schools in Minnesota

 Read full report on Liberal Arts / Sciences & Humanities at Normandale Community College

-North Hennepin Community College came in at #7 in this year’s edition of the Best Liberal Arts & Humanities Schools in Minnesota ranking.
-North Hennepin Community College is a medium-sized public school located in the suburb of Brooklyn Park.
+North Hennepin Community College did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #7 on the list.
+North Hennepin Community College is a medium-sized public school located in the large suburb of Brooklyn Park.

 After completing their degree, liberal arts / sciences and humanities graduates from North Hennepin Community College carry an average student debtload of $15,625.